Abdulaziz67/Python-Data-Analysis/README.md

 # Python-Data-Analysis

-## In this Repository I write a summary of Python codes related to Data Analysis in addition to a project.
+## In this Repository I write a summary of Python codes related to Data Analysis in addition to a Project.

 ### All codes were written by myself.